zainabtura/ICS344-Project/Phase 2 /phase2.md

 ---

-### 📊 Step 8: Visualizing the Attack Logs in Splunk
+### Step 8: Visualizing the Attack Logs in Splunk

-After setting up the forwarder and generating SSH brute-force activity, we used the Splunk Search interface to visualize the data.
+After forwarding the logs and executing the brute-force attack, we used Splunk's **Search & Reporting** dashboard to visualize the captured authentication events from `/var/log/auth.log`.

-Query used:
+We ran the following query to generate a time-based chart showing SSH activity:

 ```spl
 index=* source="/var/log/auth.log" "sshd" | timechart count by user